 What is safer than a VPN?

-ToR is said to offer more privacy for individual use thanks to its service infrastructure.
+Tor is said to offer more privacy for individual use thanks to its service infrastructure.
 It helps you access the dark web and is often used for secure communication.
-Nonetheless, the service is sometimes disruptive and doesn’t use obfuscation – it doesn’t hide the fact that you’re using ToR.
+Nonetheless, the service is sometimes disruptive and doesn’t use obfuscation — it doesn’t hide the fact that you’re using Tor.

 For business owners – it’s not recommended to shift from VPNs to ToR simply because of unreliable service speeds and lack of network management.

-Is Tor better than VPN?
+Is Tor better than a VPN?

 Is VPN safer than proxy?